quantifiedbob/my-supplement-stack/README.md

 #### Affiliate Disclosure

-_This document contains affiliate links and I may receive a small commission (at no cost to you) if you make a purchase using my link or discount code.
+_This document contains affiliate links and I may receive a commission if you make a purchase using my link or discount code (at no cost to you).
+I appreciate your support!
 Any content posted reflects my own opinions and are in no way influenced by any affiliate relationships.
 Any affiliate link or discount codes are for products that I have personally used, support and would recommend.
-I appreciate your support!
 View my full disclosure statement at [https://www.quantifiedbob.com/disclosure/](https://www.quantifiedbob.com/disclosure/ 'Affiliate Disclosure')._

 ---